Francislin123/csv-api/README.md

 ### Documentation for testing api
 - To test the listing/statistics
+- The xlsx/csv file is in the root of the project (moviestes.xlsx)
 - Api URI(http://localhost:8080/api/v1/assets/csv/statics)
 - curl --location 'http://localhost:8080/api/v1/assets/csv/statics' \--header 'Content-Type: application/json'